 Consult a licenced tax expert.
 They may offer you personalised guidance based on what’s ideal for you as per your needs and goals.

 There are various options for you to save tax if your salary is above ₹12 lakhs.
 Make sure to learn both the tax regimes in detail and choose the right one for you.
 Once chosen, ensure to maximise the deductions and exemptions available under it.
-For best results, use the income tax calculator and/or reach out to a financial expert.
+For best results, use the income tax calculator or salary calculator and/or reach out to a financial expert.

 **Tax exemptions are as per applicable tax laws from time to time.